FREQUENTLY ASKED QUESTIONS

 What kind of training do physiotherapists have?

-Physiotherapists/Physical therapists in Canada have a bachelor’s degree or master’s degree in physiotherapy from an accredited university.
-Only therapists with these credentials are allowed to call themselves physio/physical therapists.
-After university, physiotherapists improve their skills through experience, learning from their fellow therapists, and by taking post graduate courses in areas of interest or towards specific skills such as manual therapy or IMS.
 Physiotherapy is a government regulated profession which means that we have a licensing body that is in place to protect the public.
 You can find out more about the regulation of physiotherapy through the College of Physical Therapists of Alberta (www.cpta.ab.ca).

 How do I pay for physiotherapy?

 Many people have extended health benefits through their employment or private health insurance.
 Most of these plans will cover some or all of your physiotherapy assessment and treatments.
 You may wish to contact your plan advisor to ask for your specific health benefit plan details.
-Examples of extended health plans may be Great West Life, Blue Cross, Manulife, ASEBP…to name a few.
+Examples of extended health plans may be Canada Life, Blue Cross, Sunlife, ASEBP…to name a few.
 Venus, our office manager, is also very knowledgeable about these plans and may be able to assist you.
 Call Venus at 403-356-9789, or email at venus@pursuitphysio.com

 Many benefit plans allow direct billing.
 This means that we will bill your treatment cost directly to your insurer for you.
-Some insurance plans to not allow this.
+Some insurance plans do not allow this.
 If this is the case, we bill you for your treatment and you submit your invoice to your plan for reimbursement.
 We accept cash, visa, mastercard, and debit transactions.

 Do I have to do my exercises?